80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound of a violent impact, something breaking or shattering.

-Example sentence The ball smashed his car window.
+Example in a sentence The ball smashed his car window.

 64. Snore